chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 ---
 <br><br>
-__Thenature of this failure is that it creates what I always call man-with-a-hammer syndrome.
+__The nature of this failure is that it creates what I always call man-with-a-hammer syndrome.
 And that's taken from the folk saying: To the man with only a hammer,every problem looks pretty much like a nail.
 And that works marvelously to gum up all professions and all departments of academia and, indeed, most practical life.The only antidote for being an absolute klutz due to the presence of a man-with-a-hammer syndrome is to have a full kit of tools.
 You don't have just a hammer.You've got all the tools.
 And you've got to have one more trick.
 You've got to use those tools checklist-style because you'l l miss a lot if you just hope that the right tool is going to pop up unaided whenever you need it.
 But if you've got a full list of tools and go through them in your mind, checklist-style, you will find a lot of answers that you won't find any other way.__

 A special version of this man-with-a-hammer syndrome is terrible, not only in economics but practically everywhere else, including business. lt's really terrible in business.
 You've got a complex system, and it spews out a lot of wonderful numbers that enable you to measure some factors.
 But there are other factors that are terribly important, [yet] there's no precise numbering you can put to these factors.
 You know they're important, but you don't have the numbers.
 Well, practically everybody (1) overweighs the stuff that can be numbered because it yields to the statistical techniques they're taught in academia and (2) doesn't mix in the hard-to-measure stuff that may be more important.
 That is a mistake I've tried all my life to avoid, and I have no regrets for having done that.